Mastro 👨🍳 Docs

 Next.js 16.3s

+Work with the fabric of the web instead of fighting it.
 Start with the fundamentals: HTML and CSS.
-Then build a static blog.
-Finally, explore two ways of implementing a to-do list app: once with plain JavaScript, then reactively.
+Then build a static blog, and implement a to-do list app: once with plain JavaScript, then reactively.
+Finally, run a server with a REST API, and learn about caching and different architectures.

 Follow the guide